ROF Ranskill: Background

 In 1939 to increase the production of solventless cordite for WW2 alongside R.O.F.
-(Royal Ordinance Factory) at Wrexham and Bishopton a new production site was urgently needed. (cordite is a family of smokeless propellants developed and produced in the UK since 1889 to replace gunpowder as a projectile propellant).
+(Royal Ordnance Factory) at Wrexham and Bishopton a new production site was urgently needed. (cordite is a family of smokeless propellants developed and produced in the UK since 1889 to replace gunpowder as a projectile propellant).
 A suitable site was required and for safety reasons in the event of an explosion, it must be far from populated and industrial areas.
 It also required good road and rail access together with an accessible labour force.
 This site also needed a supply of cooling water, so a nearby river was essential.
 Ministry of Works Surveys indicated a suitable site near Retford at Danes Hill between Lound and Ranskill being the perfect location.
 The land requisition covered 517 acres south of, and 366 acres north of the road between Lound and Torworth and within an electrified security fence a factory area of 450 acres.
 In addition, 6.8 acres adjacent to the River Idle at Bellmoor for a water settling lagoon, 13 acres at Ranskill for a hostel, 12 acres at Lound crossroads for staff bungalows (6 for the Fire Brigade and Police, 8 for senior staff) and 40 acres at Mattersey Thorpe.
 To house the workforce from outside the area for married couples’ bungalows were built on a 40-acre site at Mattersey Thorpe.
 Single personnel were housed in hostels and social buildings on a 13-acre site at Ranskill, while staff requiring accommodation were put up in two houses in Lound, ‘Highfield House’ and ‘White Lodge’.

 The public were excluded from the site so ‘stopping up’ orders were made to close the Lound to Torworth road together with the footpath from Manor Farm in Sutton diagonally across the site to Danes Hill Farm.
 For the construction of the factory much of the material came by rail, the nearest delivery point being Ranskill Station.
 Road access to Ranskill St traveller’s ation and the R.O.F. site was vital.
 As Danes Hill Farm was central, Bridge Road (beach tree avenue past the site) was extended to join Common Lane at Ranskill and to the station.
-Owing to heavy main line traffic over the level crossing furthe r land adjoining the Ranskill sidings was taken, giving direct access connection from the main line north bound at Ranskill and south bound at Torworth into the eight goods and two passenger sidings and into the factory.
+Owing to heavy main line traffic over the level crossing further land adjoining the Ranskill sidings was taken, giving direct access connection from the main line north bound at Ranskill and south bound at Torworth into the eight goods and two passenger sidings and into the factory.

 Cordite production ceased in 1945, but the site was retained by the ministry on "care and maintenance" basis for another 30 years.
 Few of the war-time buildings survive and site has been used as a waste disposal site for years.